 - You cannot filter News when rolled up from many sites only.
-It’s not currently on the Office 365 roadmap, but Microsoft is working on it.
+It’s not currently on the Microsoft 365 roadmap, but Microsoft is working on it.
 At ThreeWill, we are also working on it on behalf of our customers.
 It’s a problem worth solving as soon as possible.

 Web Part Workaround for Highlighted Content